 Compare and contrast Wilson’s and Roosevelt’s policies in Latin America.
 Consider how each policy might have looked from a Latin American standpoint.

 Examine the role of both British and German propaganda in the United States in the years before American entry into World War I. Consider the extent to which these attempts to shape American public opinion affected both official and popular views of the two sides (including among different ethnic groups).
-See Examining the Evidence section on page 683.
+(See Examining the Evidence section on page 683.)

 Consider women’s issues in relation to Roosevelt’s and Wilson’s progressivism, especially such prominent figures as Jane Addams and Lillian Wald.

-Conduct a class debate over the following topics: for example, Immigrants Harm American Society and New Nationalism v.
+Conduct a class debate on topics such as Immigrants Harm American Society and New Nationalism v.
 New Freedom.
 Primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Have the students read George Santayana’s “The Genteel Tradition in American Philosophy” (1913) in David A. Hollinger and Charles Capper’s (Editors), The American Intellectual Tradition: Volume II—1865 to the Present, New York: Oxford University Press, 2001.